 What inspired you to start your blog?

 Initially my blog started off as a place for me to share my various crafts, decorating and DIY ideas.
 At the time, I was working in a very stressful job and I suppose you can say blogging became a way for me to relieve some of that stress.
 Sort of like a creative outlet – we all need one don’t we?
-You can imagine my shock, when I realised that people actually wanted to read what I had to say.
+You can imagine my shock, when I realized that people actually wanted to read what I had to say.

 Do you have any advice for new bloggers?